FMIA Week 7: ‘NBA Is Coming To The NFL,’ And Rams Are On A Fast Break

 It’s about the personality of the people who lead the team.
-And in a larger sense it’s about a sea change in how the new wave of GMs and team architects are approaching the sport.
+And in a larger sense it’s about a sea change in how the new wave of GMs and team architects are approaching the NFL.
 Last Tuesday, when GM Les Snead had completed two deals from his California office—acquiring offensive lineman Austin Corbett from Cleveland and trading cornerback Marcus Peters to Baltimore—he was working on a third.
-Snead and GM Dave Caldwell of Jacksonville were close to doing a mega-trade for dissatisfied cornerback Jalen Ramsey of the Jaguars.
+Snead and GM Dave Caldwell of Jacksonville were close to doing a mega-trade for dissatisfied Jaguars cornerback Jalen Ramsey.

 Not enough.